Atazanavir (By mouth)

 - It is best to take this medicine with food or milk.

 - Swallow the capsule whole.
-Do not open or break it.
+Do not open it.

-- This medicine works best if there is a constant amount in the blood.
-Take this medicine at the same time each day and do not miss any doses.
-Contact your doctor or pharmacist ahead of time when your supply of this medicine runs low.
-Do not allow yourself to run out of this medicine.
+- This medicine works best if you take it at the same time each day and do not miss any doses.
+Refill your prescription on time so you do not run out of medicine.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
+- Missed dose: Take a dose as soon as you remember.
 If your next regular dose is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
+Do not double doses.

 Drugs and Foods to Avoid